RokerHRO/gar/README.md

 Every gar file starts with a common header that marks it as gar file, contains a version number and the "codec" that was used to encode the original file content.
 Some codecs, e.g. codecs for archive file formats, split the file in independent "chunks" that might be encoded by their own codecs, whatever might be most appropriate for every chunk.

-Every codec ensures, that no file content can be encoded into output that can be interpreted as gar header, footer or chunk headers.
+Every codec ensures, that no file content can be encoded into output that can be interpreted as gar header, footer or chunk header lines.

 ### Header